 - Ransomware detection and prevention

-Let’s take a look at the objectives of each of these types of data loss protection, and how each can play a powerful role in protecting organizational data from unexpected loss.
+Let’s examine the objectives of each of these types of data loss protection.
+Understanding how each can play a powerful role in shielding organizational data from unexpected loss is crucial.

 Effective Cloud to Cloud Backups

-Some organizations first entering public cloud environments often mistakenly assume that public cloud vendors have robust backups of your data built into their storage plans.
+Organizations that are new to public cloud environments often incorrectly assume that public cloud vendors have robust backups of their data included in their storage plans.

 Backups of public cloud data are extremely important and involve: